Communication is the cornerstone of any organization's success. It’s even more important in times of crisis.

 - Act fast.
 With Smarp, you can immediately inform your employees through their favorite communication channels during the crisis.

-- Avoid confusion and the spread of rumors in times of crisis.
+- Avoid confusion and the spread of rumors during the coronavirus outbreak.
 Smarp helps you manage your messages and communication materials in one place.
 That way, employees don’t need to look for the information by themselves, they get the information they need right away.

-- Make sure that each team receives the right information.
+- Make sure that each team receives the right information about the COVID-19 pandemic.
 Smarp helps you build a crisis communication plan that is relevant to each team.
 The platform helps line managers explain to their teams how the crisis impacts their projects.

 - Start open discussions with your employees.
 Employees can react to the messages you share internally and ask questions about the crisis.

-- Enhance employee productivity during the crisis.
+- Enhance employee productivity during the coronavirus outbreak.
 Because employees immediately receive the information they need to understand the situation, they can keep focused rather than reaching out to their colleagues to get information related to the crisis.

 - Prevent the spread of anxiety during the crisis.
 Informed employees are less likely to panic during the crisis.
 They know the nature of the crisis, its origins, and how it may impact their jobs.
 Open communication is the secret sauce to keeping the situation under control!